Satan Bound

 meaning “Destruction” and “Destroyer,” respectively.
 Evil forces are

-released to torment the “inhabitants of the earth” who do not have the “seal
+released to torment the “inhabitants of the earth” that do not have the

 In chapter 20,